-We'll use two aged Antiquity Seymour Duncan humbuckers that come in a set from Seymour Duncan.
+We'll use two aged Antiquity Seymour Duncan humbuckers that come in a set.

 You'll notice that this particular set is aged and wired to be a more sweet and mellow-sounding vintage-style pickup, rather than a high output humbucker like the Jeff Loomis set from Seymour Duncan, which would be another workable option for this build if you wanted a more modern tone.

 The Antiquity humbuckers will give your Les Paul more of a classic tone, that's modeled after the original Gibson sounds of the '60s and '70s.

 You can listen to the set here:

 You'll notice that this particular set comes with a pair of aged mounting rings, which will make the pair an easy swap with the stock Alnicos that come in the Les Paul Standard.

 You'll need to remove the strings first, then take off the two original mounting rings around the stock pickups before removing the actual pickups.
 Once they're off, you can use a soldering kit to wire up the Seymour Duncan Antiquity humbuckers at the bridge and neck positions.

 If you need help with the electronics, we'd recommend looking up some of the pickup wiring diagrams and working off those.

 Once you're done, use a screw driver to fix the humbuckers in place via the new mounting rings.